 Research and Partnerships

-COPSOQ AU works with universities, industry bodies, unions and government agencies to deliver large-scale insights into psychosocial working conditions.
-These partnerships extend the reach of COPSOQ beyond individual workplaces, building sector-wide knowledge and shaping policy.
+COPSOQ can deliver large-scale insights into psychosocial working conditions, extending beyond individual workplaces, building sector-wide knowledge and shaping policy.

 Partnership Models

-• When developing large-scale projects, we work closely with partners to frame the survey scope, adapt language for specific workforces and ensure alignment with WHS and workforce requirements.
+• When developing large-scale projects, consider framing the survey scope and adapting language for specific workforces and ensure alignment with WHS and workforce requirements.

-• Findings are compared to both Australian and international COPSOQ reference values.
+• Findings can be compared to both Australian and international COPSOQ reference values.
 This allows sectors to understand their position relative to peers and global best practice in psychosocial risk management.

-• We prepare clear, accessible outputs, from detailed reports with statistical analysis to short policy briefs, tailored for leadership, unions or government.
-These highlight strengths, risks and practical implications for workforce health and wellbeing.
+• Clear, accessible outputs, from detailed reports to short policy briefs that highlight strengths, risks and practical implications for workforce health and wellbeing.

 COPSOQ Australia- improve workplace communication.